Page Navigation Menu, Header and Footers.

 Title Bar #

-The title bar containing the u3a logo and the name of the u3a.
-The name of the u3a is set via u3a Settings.
+The title bar contains the u3a logo and the u3a’s name; the name is set via u3a Settings.

-On accessed the header, adding a menu or a sub-menu item is possible.
-To minimise errors it is recommended that particular attention is taken to the breadcrumbs or the Document overview (to select use Shift+Alt+O).
-To edit, select Navigation from the Document Overview, noting that the breadcrumb trail will show Template > Header > Group > Row > Navigation.
-After selection, the navigation bar is highlighted:
+The navigation menu can be modified via the Header.
+To minimise errors, it is recommended that particular attention is taken to the breadcrumbs or the Document overview (to select, use Shift+Alt+O).
+To edit, select Navigation from the Document Overview, ensuring that the breadcrumb trail is:

-To add an item select the Navigation bar and then + at the right-hand side, or in the settings sidebar, then required information regarding the new menu item can be added:
+To add an item, select the Navigation bar and then (i) Add page in the option box, (ii) block inserter at the right-hand side of the navigation box, or in the list view, the required information regarding the new menu item can be added.
+Select page will appear in the Navigation Bar.

-• Entering the name into the Label box
+• Add the page name or URL into the search box

 • Entered directly into the search box, or searched for by entering the page’s name